apoelstra/blog-posts/2020-10-27--schnorr-tricks-1.md

-small ones, or to split large items into smaller ones. `CHECKSIGFROMSTACK`, which has never been in Bitcoin, is an opcode which allows the user to check signatures on arbitrary data, unlike the `CHECKSIG` opcode which checks a signature on the spending transaaction.
+small ones, or to split large items into smaller ones. `CHECKSIGFROMSTACK`, which has never been in Bitcoin, is an opcode which allows the user to check signatures on arbitrary data, unlike the `CHECKSIG` opcode which checks a signature on the spending transaction.

 The combination of `CAT` and `CHECKSIGFROMSTACK` gives you transaction introspection in a somewhat clever way: the user provides data for the entire transaction on the